effepivi/ICP3038/Labs/Lab-10-Background_subtraction/README.md

 ## Background initialisation

 At the start of the video processing, add your own function to initialise the background (BG).
+We discussed 3 ways to initialise the background:

+- Use the first frame (assuming there is no moving object in the image).
+Just clone the incoming frame into BG.
+It's not robust but quick to implement.
+- Use a temporal mean filter: Average the pixel values of the last *N* frames.
+It's a bit harder to implement, but it's more robust.
+- Use a temporal median filter of the last *N* frames.
+It's definitely harder to implement, but it's more robust.

+(be strategic: i) impelement the easiest one, ii) then the rest of the functionalities, and iii) if you have more time improve the background initialisation).

 ## Background subtraction